Sherry2Wei/bigDataAS1/HW2.md

 | Table  | Create Table                                                 |
 | ------ | ------------------------------------------------------------ |
 | annual | CREATE TABLE `annual` (<br/>  `gvkey` bigint(20) NOT NULL,<br/>  `year` double NOT NULL,<br/>  `datadate` text,<br/>  `annual_age_approx` decimal(41,3) DEFAULT NULL,<br/>  `annual_ni_at` decimal(41,9) DEFAULT NULL,<br/>  `annual_debt_at` decimal(43,9) DEFAULT NULL,<br/>  `annual_research_at` decimal(44,8) DEFAULT NULL,<br/>  `annual_tangibility` decimal(43,7) DEFAULT NULL,<br/>  `annual_tobinsq` decimal(42,10) DEFAULT NULL,<br/>  `annual_log_asset` decimal(41,10) DEFAULT NULL,<br/>  `annual_capx_at` decimal(14,8) DEFAULT NULL,<br/>  PRIMARY KEY (`year`,`gvkey`)<br/>) ENGINE=InnoDB DEFAULT CHARSET=latin1 |

+#### 3. VI  Overall, what is the tradeoff from normalization?

+Although normalization can save a lot of space, there are several disadvantages.
+According to article “NORMALIZATION IN DBMS: ANOMALIES, ADVANTAGES, DISADVANTAGES” There are 5 major disadvantages
+1) More tables to join as by spreading out data into more tables, the need to join table’s increases and the task becomes more tedious.
+The database becomes harder to realize as well.

+2) Tables will contain codes rather than real data as the repeated data will be stored as lines of codes rather than the true data.
+Therefore, there is always a need to go to the lookup table.

+3) Data model becomes extremely difficult to query against as the data model is optimized for applications, not for ad hoc querying.
+(Ad hoc query is a query that cannot be determined before the issuance of the query.
+It consists of an SQL that is constructed dynamically and is usually constructed by desktop friendly query tools.).
+Hence it is hard to model the database without knowing what the customer desires.

+4) As the normal form type progresses, the performance becomes slower and slower.

+5) Proper knowledge is required on the various normal forms to execute the normalization process efficiently.
+Careless use may lead to terrible design filled with major anomalies and data inconsistency.
+For our point of view, problem 1 and 5 affect us the most.

 ### 4. Create a copy of crsp.dsf in a SQLite, MonetDBLite, or Apache Drill database